Augustine On The Beauty of The Incarnation

 Writer

-I grew up in an intentional Christian community and now live in Bristol, UK.
+I grew up in an intentional Christian community and now live with my wife in Bristol, UK.
+I love nature, and imagination, and the economy of God, people who feed me cake, and being out in the mountains.

 0 Comments